|

 The Fields Sculpture Park Omi, NY- multi year installation

-Drawing Society panelist New York State Armory Arts Education 2000 panelist Rutgers University
+Drawing Society panelist New York State Armory Arts Education 2000 panelist

 1997